What to do if you've received a benefit decision you do not agree with

 What to do if the benefit decision is still not changed

-If your mandatory reconsideration does not result in a changed decision, you can lodge an appeal within one month.
+If your mandatory reconsideration does not result in a changed decision, you can lodge your appeal on GOV.UK.

-You can get help lodging an appeal online if you:
+You can also get help lodging an appeal online if you:

 - do not feel confident using the internet